davidlj95/ngx/projects/ngx-meta/docs/content/guides/set-metadata-using-service.md

 ### Clearing metadata values

-Metadata set (in the example, `#!html <title>` and `#!html <meta name="description">`) will stay when the route changes if the routing module / provider hasn't been added.
+In the example, we set the elements `#!html <title>` and `#!html <meta name="description|keywords">`.
+Those will stay when the route changes if the routing module / provider hasn't been added.
 If you want those metadata values to get removed when changing route without adding the routing module / provider, you can add a call to the service on the [`ngOnDestroy`](https://angular.dev/guide/components/lifecycle#ngondestroy) hook:

 ```typescript
 @Component({